-The 11th International Conference of Autoethnography will take place from Sunday 21st to Tuesday 23rd of July 2024 online (via zoom) and in person at The Engineer’s House, Clifton Village, Bristol, UK.
+The 2025 International Conference of Autoethnography will take place from Sunday 13th to Tuesday 15th of July 2025 online (via Zoom) and in-person at The Engineer’s House, Clifton Village, Bristol, UK.
+Please scroll down the page for additional information, or navigate through the menu at the top of the page.

-Pre Conference Workshops take pace online on the Sunday before the conference.
-For information about these please use the menu at the top of the page or follow this link https://boomerang-project.org.uk/workshops-2/
+These workshops take place on the Sunday before the conference.
+For information about these, please use the menu at the top of the page or follow this link https://boomerang-project.org.uk/workshops-2/

 VENUE: The Engineer’s House, Clifton Village, Bristol